bcronje/docs/docs/management/dns.md

 ## DNS Load Balancing

-If more than system has a given name assigned to it, either directly, or because of a tag, then implicit DNS load balancing kicks in.
+If more than one system has a given name assigned to it, either directly, or because of a tag, then implicit DNS load balancing kicks in.

 If a System resolves a name with multiple systems assigned to it, it will randomly resolve to one of the systems **it is connected to** with that name.